aldelar/azure-machine-learning-workshop/README.md

 Add a 'sink' at the end of 'Join4' to store the final dataset:
 - name it 'timeseriestraining'
-- sink dataset: click on 'New', select 'Azure Blob Storage', then 'DelimitedText', name it 'timeseriestraining' and select 'aml_data_lake' in the service dropdown and browse to your datasets/ folder.
-Add 'timeseriestraining' in the last box of the path.
+- sink dataset: click on 'New', select 'Azure Blob Storage', then 'DelimitedText', name it 'time_series_training' and select 'aml_data_lake' in the service dropdown and browse to your 'datasets' folder, select it.
+Then add '/time-series-training' in the second box of the path to automatically create a folder as it doesn't exist yet.
 - check 'first row as header'
 - set import schema to 'None'
 - click 'Create'